Beerwah, Jammu and Kashmir: Economy

 Much of the local economy is agricultural.
 Crops grown include rice, mustard, vegetables, apples, walnuts, pears, apricots, cherries and almonds.

 Beerwah has a number of post offices, fire stations, banks, police stations, and regional courts.
 There are three subdivision hospitals and multiple health care units in the villages.
 A subdivision magistrate (SDM) office opened in Beerwah in 2013 on the establishment of subdistrict status.
 The Beerwah market is the central business hub of the area.

 The economy in Beerwah includes smaller businesses such as carpet design (Kaleen in the Kashmiri language), shawl design and knitwork, and embroidery.
-Kashmiri carpets and shawls are marketed internationally, but due to increasing prices, family pressure and low income, local textile makers have shifted to other businesses.
+Kashmiri carpets and shawls are marketed internationally, but because of increasing prices, family pressure and low income, local textile makers have shifted to other businesses.

 Education

-Every zone of Beerwah employs a Zonal Education officer.
+Every zone of Beerwah employs a zonal education officer.
 The schools in the area include both government-run and private schools of varying levels.